NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### Turan's Brick Factory Problem

+**Date:** Friday, October 22

+**Speaker:** Jeff Rushall (NAU)

+**Abstract:** During World War II, Hungarian mathematician Paul Turan, being Jewish, was forced to work in labor camps.
+At one of these camps - a brick factory - he encountered a situation that led to a new mathematical idea and lots of subsequent research in graph theory.
+Come for the drama, stay for the math and free candy.

+The faculty guest will be Ian Williams. [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS21-10-22.pdf)]

 ### Ramanujan

 **Date:** Friday, October 15

 **Speaker:** Jeff Rushall (NAU)

 **Abstract:** The talk will delve into Ramanujan's mysterious life and his even more mysterious mathematics.
 I'll do my best to show some of his more amazing formulas.
-The faculty guest is Ellie Blair.

 The faculty guest will be Ellie Blair. [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS21-10-15.pdf)]